jakob-fyi/ng-adv/demos/09-microfrontends/01-microfontend/readme.md

 # Real-time connected Angular Microfrontend that is a part of an Event Driven Architecture (EDA)

-Food Orders Dashboard `food-orders-dashboard` implemented as Angular Microfronend using `@ngrx/component-store` displaying orders in real-time using SignalR.
+Food Orders Dashboard `food-orders-dashboard` implemented as Angular Micro-Frontend using `@ngrx/component-store` displaying orders in real-time using SignalR.
 The orders are sent to the dashboard using an Event Grid Topic that is triggered by a CloudEvent.
 The CloudEvent is sent by a function app that is triggered by an HTTP request.
 The function app communicates with the SignalR service using a SignalR client.

 ![architecture](_images/architecture.png)